Inmate Escapes Prison And Returns With Bag Of Home-Cooked Food, Liquor

-Most inmates would be happy to escape from prison and never return, but a Texas inmate made a daring escape from prison and attempted to return to the facility with a large bag of liquor, snacks and home-cooked food.
+Most inmates would be happy to escape from prison and never return, but a Texas inmate made a daring escape from prison and attempted to return to the facility with a large bag of liquor, snacks, and home-cooked food.

-Writers for the New York Post note that Joshua Hanson, 25, was arrested Wednesday night as he tried to re-enter the Federal Correctional Complex in Beaumont.
+Writers for the New York Post note that Joshua Hansen, 25, was arrested Wednesday night as he tried to re-enter the Federal Correctional Complex in Beaumont.
 He had originally been arrested and charged with narcotics possession.

-According to the Post, US Federals had been alerted to several inmates escaping from the rear of the facility to a private area owned by a rancher.
+According to the NY Post, agents had been alerted to several inmates escaping from the rear of the facility to a private area owned by a rancher.
 From there, surveillance was set up around the area in question to track any possible activity.
 At 5:45 on Wednesday afternoon, a vehicle pulled up to the private property and drove off after leaving behind a large duffel bag.

-About an hour later, an inmate, which turned out to be Hanson, was witnessed running for the bag and back into the facility with it in tow.
+About an hour later, an inmate, which turned out to be Hansen, was witnessed running for the bag and back into the facility with it in tow.
 He was captured by authorities on the way back to the correctional complex and the bag was confiscated.

-Inside of the bag was large trays of home-cooked food; including sausages, chicken, rice and vegetables, three bottles of brandy, one bottle of whiskey, several bags of tobacco and packaged bags of snacks and fruit, according to a press release and images from the Jefferson County Sheriff’s Office.
+Inside of the bag was large trays of home-cooked food, including sausages, chicken, rice, and vegetables, three bottles of brandy, one bottle of whiskey, several bags of tobacco, and packaged bags of snacks and fruit, according to a press release and images from the Jefferson County Sheriff’s Office.

-Once Hanson was re-booked, he was charged with marijuana possession and escape.
-A federal hold has also been placed on Hanson for the escape, and other charges may occur because of his stunt.
-It is unknown if Hanson was planning to share the food with any other inmates.
+Once Hansen was re-booked, he was charged with marijuana possession and escape.
+A federal hold has also been placed on Hansen for the escape, and other charges may occur because of his stunt.
+It is unknown if Hansen was planning to share the food with any other inmates.

 According to the Beaumont Enterprise, inmates at the prison have been essentially escaping for years, but they always return.